skiffin-git/Starbucks-Enterprise/README.md

 * Web application that allows cashiers to manage their customers' orders (Cashier's app)
 * Mobile application that allows customers to pay for their orders (Starbucks app)
 * Starbucks API that handles the requests from the Cashier's app and the Starbucks app
+* Load Balancer and KONG API Gateway
-* Database that stores the information of the orders and cards
+* Database that stores the information of the orders and cards on GCP

 ## Architecture